TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebooks/intro_bioimage_visualization.md

 - By `dragging and dropping` image files onto the viewer
 - By selecting image files from the `Open File(s)` menu option
 - Using the `viewer.open` command with a file path from within the notebook
-- Loading the image data into an array and then passing that array using the `viewer.add_image` command
+- Loading the image data into an array-like object and then passing that array using the `viewer.add_image` command

 For the first three options the file path will get passed through our `fileIO` plugin interface, allowing you to easily leverage highly customized `fileIO` plugins for your diverse needs.
 The fourth option allows you complete control over loading and visualization and is most suited for when you have data already loaded into your notebook from other sources.